HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 98a8aa01-7dc1-4732-a99e-27d430f547da

-QUERY is actually good news for the GraphQL team.
-Without changing anything about GraphQL itself, the caching problem at the HTTP transport layer could be resolved.
+QUERY is actually good news for GraphQL teams, because there is a possibility that the caching problem at the HTTP transport layer can be resolved without changing GraphQL itself at all.

 Framework Support Status (as of June 2026)